Almost Blue: Critical reception

 Almost Blue received mixed reviews from music critics on release.
 In the UK, it was greeted with mostly positive reactions.
-In Melody Maker, Jones positively compared the artist's vocal performances to Trust, arguing that Costello's voice "has rarely enjoyed such freedom and expressive scope".
-He concluded that Almost Blue "unashamedly evoke[s] memories of all the places you thought you'd never leave but did, all the lovers you thought you'd still know, don't, but can't forget."
-Meanwhile, Paul Du Noyer deemed it "a richly satisfying sidestep" in NME, further saying that "it has the feel of being both a homage and a holiday".
-In a five-star review, Record Mirror's Mike Nicholls proclaimed that "taken on its own terms, as a selection of country tunes with Elvis as mouthpiece, it's as flawless an LP as has been released all year".
-However, he noted that for his fans, Almost Blue "nowhere near approaches the intricate assortment of painstaking miniatures that comprise his usual collections," simply due to the lack of originals.
+In Melody Maker, Allan Jones positively compared the artist's vocal performances to Trust, arguing that Costello's voice "has rarely enjoyed such freedom and expressive scope", concluding that Almost Blue "unashamedly evoke[s] memories of all the places you thought you'd never leave but did, all the lovers you thought you'd still know, don't, but can't forget."
+Paul Du Noyer deemed it "a richly satisfying sidestep" in NME, saying that "it has the feel of being both a homage and a holiday".
+In a five-star review, Record Mirror's Mike Nicholls proclaimed that taken on its own terms, "it's as flawless an LP as has been released all year", although he felt Costello's fans would be disappointed due to the lack of originals.

-The artist's vocal performances, in particular, proved divisive in America, with many signalling out some renditions as successes and others as failures.
+Costello's vocal performances proved divisive in America.
+Many deemed some renditions as successes and others as failures.
 In Rolling Stone, Martha Hume argued that "a truly great country singer" possesses both control of their own voice, the ability to broadcast a character and—ideally—is able to convey their own personality onto the listener.
 She stated that Costello succeeds at this on "Sweet Dreams", "I'm Your Toy" and "Good Year for the Roses", while failing on "Brown to Blue", "Tonight the Bottle Let Me Down" and "Color of the Blues".
-Nevertheless, Hume noted that the LP stood as the artist's first album on which the lyrics are easily understandable.
+Hume noted that the LP stood as the artist's first album on which the lyrics are easily understandable.
 Writing for The New York Times, Robert Palmer wrote that Costello's singing "exposes his own technical limitations", a comment supported by Robert Hilburn in the Los Angeles Times, who wrote that Costello's voice is ideal for "expressing ironies and nuances" in his own songs, but "lacks the purity and range" to effectively compete with the original versions of the tracks.
-Cash Box, on the other hand, proclaimed that the singer's "distinctive vocals fit perfectly into the country framework" and the songs are "rendered with conviction and emotion".
+More positively, Cash Box argued that the singer's "distinctive vocals fit perfectly into the country framework" and the songs are "rendered with conviction and emotion".